jag426/oast/README.md

-# Spectra
+# oast

-This package provides some simple tools for performing analysis of hyperspectral data.
+This package provides our awesome spectral toolbox for performing analysis of hyperspectral data.